Explore Egypt: A Land of Ancient Wonders and Vibrant Culture

 SHARM EL SHEIKH

-Sharm El Sheikh, commonly abbreviated to Sharm, is an Egyptian city on the southern tip of the Sinai Peninsula, in South Sinai Region, on the coastal strip along the Red Sea.
+Sharm El Sheikh is an Egyptian city on the southern tip of the Sinai Peninsula, on the coastal strip along the Red Sea.
 Its population is approximately 55,000 as of 2023.
 Sharm El Sheikh is the administrative hub of Egypt’s South Sinai Region, which includes the smaller coastal towns of Dahab and Nuweiba as well as the mountainous interior, St. Catherine and Mount Sinai.
 The city and holiday resort is a significant centre for tourism in Egypt, while also attracting many international conferences and diplomatic meetings.
 Sharm El Sheikh is one of the Asian cities of Egypt, it’s also called “the city of peace” referring to the large number of International Peace Conferences that have been held there.